Asif Mahmud

-Asif Mahmud Shojib Bhuiyan (আসিফ মাহমুদ সজীব ভুঁইয়া; born 14 July 1998) is a Bangladeshi student activist, who is currently serving as an adviser to the interim government of Bangladesh.
+Asif Mahmud Shojib Bhuiyan (আসিফ মাহমুদ সজীব ভুঁইয়া; born 14 July 1998) is a Bangladeshi politician, who was an adviser to the Interim government of Bangladesh.

-He is a key coordinator of the Students Against Discrimination, which led the Student–People's uprising.

-He is also the former president of Bangladesh Sadharon Chhatra Odhikar Songrokkhon Parishad at University of Dhaka unit.
+He was a key coordinator of the Students Against Discrimination, which led the July Uprising.
+He is also the former president of Bangladesh Chhatra Odhikar Parishad at University of Dhaka unit.
+Following his resignation from the interim government, he joined the National Citizen Party, where he serves as the party’s spokesperson.
+As an advisor to the Yunus government, facing allegations of corruption involving the laundering of 11,000 crore taka.

 Early life and education

-Asif Mahmud was born on 14 July 1998 to a Bengali Muslim Bhuiyan family in the village of Aqubpur in Muradnagar, Comilla District.
-He was the son of Mohammad Billal Hossain and Rukhsana Begum.
+Asif Mahmud was born on 14 July 1998 to a Bengali family of Muslim Bhuiyans in the village of Aqubpur in Muradnagar, Comilla District.
+He is the son of Mohammad Billal Hossain Bhuiyan and Rukhsana Begum.
 Mahmud studied at Nakhalpara Hossain Ali High School in Dhaka and completed his secondary education there.
 Afterwards, he studied at Adamjee Cantonment College, where he served as the Cadet Sergeant of the college's BNCC Club.
 He was a student of the 2017–18 academic session in the Department of Linguistics at the University of Dhaka.
 He is currently studying for a Master's degree at the North South University.

 Career

-Mahmud was one of the coordinators of the Anti-discrimination Students Movement opposing quotas in government jobs, which evolved into a campaign to remove Hasina from power.
+Asif Mahmud was one of the coordinators of the Students Against Discrimination opposing quotas in government jobs, which evolved into a campaign to remove Hasina from power.
 He along with Nahid Islam and others gained national recognition in mid-July 2024 when he and several other Dhaka University students were detained by police as the protests became violent.

 In the aftermath, on August 5, Prime Minister of Bangladesh Sheikh Hasina resigned and fled the country.
 Nahid stated that their goals weren't fully met, and following Hasina's resignation, the group aimed to "abolish fascist systems forever".
-Mahmud and his organisation called Nobel Laureate Muhammad Yunus to lead an interim government.
+Asif Mahmud and his organisation called Nobel Laureate Muhammad Yunus to lead an interim government.

-Mahmud began his career when he, along with another coordinator of the Anti-discrimination Students Movement, Nahid Islam, was appointed as an adviser in the 2024 interim government of Bangladesh.
-In this capacity, he took on dual responsibilities, serving as the Adviser for Youth and Sports and overseeing the Labour and Employment Ministry.
-He was subsequently transferred from the Labour and Employment Ministry to the Local Government, Rural Development and Co-operatives Ministry on 10 November, 2024.
+He began his career when he, along with another coordinator of the Students Against Discrimination, Nahid Islam, was appointed as an adviser in the Interim government of Bangladesh.
+In this capacity, he took on dual responsibilities, serving as the Adviser for Youth and Sports and overseeing the Labour and Employment.
+He was subsequently transferred from the Labour and Employment Ministry to the Local Government, Rural Development and Co-operatives on 10 November 2024.

-In April 2025, Mahmud's assistant personal secretary Moazzem Hossain was removed and barred from the Ministry following allegations of corruption.